thogiti/thogiti.github.io/_posts/2023-11-02-Ultimate-Guide-to-Working-with-ZKSNARKS-and-Cryptographic-Primitives.md

-You can find the above details at the repo [ZKSNARKS](https://github.com/thogiti/EFPSEZKFellowSummer/tree/main/Module%206%20-%20Intro%20to%20Circuits)
+You can find the full code at the repo [ZKSNARKS](https://github.com/thogiti/EFPSEZKFellowSummer/tree/main/Module%206%20-%20Intro%20to%20Circuits)